nerik/elhierro/README.md

 a travel diary about the island of El Hierro

 Icons from the Noun Project :
-Steps: Eugen Belyakoff
-Car : Andrés Cerdas
+Car : Naomi Atkinson
+Running : Tommy Lau
+Running: Kevin Laity